rei/rei-cedar-docs/docs/foundation/accessibility/README.md

     - Viewing content that has insufficient color contrast, such as people with low vision deficits
     - Viewing the entire screen, such as people with glaucoma or macular degeneration

-- Color contrast has an impact for all users and especially for users with visual, physical, and cognitive disabilities.
+- Color contrast has an impact for all users and especially for users with visual, physical, and cognitive disabilities
     - Follow recommendations for color pairings on the [Color](https://rei.github.io/rei-cedar-docs/foundation/color/) page
     - For gradient backgrounds or images, check contrast ratios using WebAIM’s [Color Contrast Checker](https://webaim.org/resources/contrastchecker/)